burntcustard/DeskBot-Zero/setup.md

    $ nano wpa_supplicant.conf
    ```
    In the file, put the following, edited to the appropriate country and WiFi details:
+   TODO: Figure out how to include multiple networks.
+Swapping between home and mobile WiFi is a pain!
    ```
    ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
    update_config=1